nicolasdanelon/UnofficialDocs/source/customization/settings.rst

 **This is important:** Platform-specific settings files in the *Packages/User* folder are ignored.
-In this way, you can be sure that a single Platform-specific settings file elsewhere will override all others.
+In this way, you can be sure that a single Platform-specific settings file will override all others.

 How to Access and Edit Common Settings Files